kdahlquist/DahlquistLab/data/Fall2019/Schade-network-runs/README.md

 * Change the Belle et al. (2006) degradation rates (and initial guesses for production rates) to Neymotin et al. (2014).
 * Run the Schade _network_ with the Dahlquist Lab data (and Neymotin et al. degradation rates and initial guesses)

 @alicekfinton should run the 21-genes_31-edges_Schade-data_change-format-only_input.xlsx file and create the other input files and run them.
-Finding the new degradation and production rates for this network and the Dahlquist Lab expression data can be done with this [MS Access Database](https://github.com/kdahlquist/DahlquistLab/blob/master/data/Spring2019/Expression-and-Degradation-rate-database_2019.accdb).
+* Finding the new degradation and production rates for this network and the Dahlquist Lab expression data can be done with this [MS Access Database](https://github.com/kdahlquist/DahlquistLab/blob/master/data/Spring2019/Expression-and-Degradation-rate-database_2019.accdb).
+* The Schade data spreadsheet with the replicate data, called wild type cold time curve_edited_20110113_KD.xls, can be found on [Box](https://lmu.box.com/s/au1u4qo3e6yu656ks8x0738w0xm4oxoq).
+    * Note that you should round the expression data to four digits past the decimal as is the custom with the Dahlquist lab data.